A. Philip Randolph: Civil rights leader

 In 1941, Randolph, Bayard Rustin, and A. J. Muste proposed a march on Washington to protest racial discrimination in war industries, an end to segregation, access to defense employment, the proposal of an anti-lynching law, and the desegregation of the U.S. armed forces.
 Randolph's belief in the power of peaceful direct action was inspired partly by Mahatma Gandhi's success using such tactics during the Indian independence movement.
-Randolph threatened to have 50,000 blacks march on Washington.
+Randolph threatened to have 50,000 Black people march on Washington.
 In early May 1941, Randolph made the call for a march on Washington, which generated immense enthusiasm among Afro-Americans.
 On 18 June 1941, Randolph again met with Roosevelt at the White House with the mayor of New York, Fiorello La Guardia, serving as a mediator.
 Roosevelt asked Randolph to call off the march, saying "questions like this cannot be settled with a sledgehammer", and vaguely promised to have discussions if the march was canceled.
 Randolph said the march would not be canceled unless Roosevelt gave way.
 La Guardia broke the impasse by saying: "Gentlemen, it is clear that Mr. Randolph is not going to call off the march, and I suggest we all begin to seek a formula".
 The march was canceled after Roosevelt issued Executive Order 8802, or the Fair Employment Act.